 3 Basic Ketogenic Guidelines

 Well, let’s be honest.
-Guideline number one is a fully loaded guideline and clearly the most difficult guideline to adhere to, and that’s exactly why we’re starting with it.
-As we mentioned back in part 1 of this 3-part series, the ketogenic diet is truly a sugar elimination diet.
-And kicking sugar is no easy feat.
+Guideline number 1 is fully loaded and clearly the most difficult guideline to master— which is why we’re starting with it.
+As we mentioned back in part 1, the ketogenic diet is truly a sugar elimination diet— and kicking sugar is no easy feat.
 It’s SO challenging in fact that I spent a year developing a comprehensive program breaking down the steps necessary to effectively eliminate sugar from your diet, for good.

 If the thought of going cold turkey on sugar and starch is absolutely crippling, you may want to consider easing into the ketogenic diet.
 My signature program, Breaking up with Sugar is designed to do just that.
 Breaking up with Sugar is a comprehensive 30-day sugar elimination diet complete with sustainable guidelines, meal plans and grocery lists.
 Click here if you’re interested in learning more.